No description

 Configuration

-The Champ pool & tiers panel (bottom of the window) edits the two settings you tune most — your per-lane champion pool and which op.gg tiers feed the "Top meta" list — live, without a restart.
+The Settings panel (bottom of the window) edits the settings you tune most — your Riot API key, your published-data key, the in-game tracker metrics, the scouting-report sections, your per-lane champion pool, and which op.gg tiers feed the "Top meta" list — live, without a restart (the Riot key is the exception: it applies on the next launch).
 Edits save to settings.json immediately.
+Turning a scouting-report section off also skips its Riot API lookup, so you can trim the report to just what you want.

 settings.json lives in Electron's per-user data directory (hand-editable):